 If you have an upcoming trip to Kyoto or are now traveling in the city, you may get worked up about the coronavirus disease 2019 (COVID-19).
 As you may have already known, Japan coronavirus cases are increasing, prompting travel restrictions and temporary closures of attractions.

-As of March 25, 2020, there have been 1,215 confirmed cases of COVID-19 in Japan, of which 27 are in Kyoto Prefecture; 7 have recovered.
-There have been no reported deaths in the prefecture caused by the virus so far.
+As of July 4, 2020, there have been 1,342 active cases of COVID-19 in Japan, of which 391 are confirmed in Kyoto Prefecture and 346 have recovered.
+Thirteen deaths in the prefecture caused by the virus have been reported so far.

 That leaves us with the question: “Is it safe to travel in Kyoto now?”

 How safe is it to travel right now in Kyoto?
 Should you just cancel your Japan trip?

 It is difficult to answer either “yes” or “no.” But given the situation, we highly recommend staying at home or at your accommodations for now to ensure your safety.

 If you have your trip booked already, you may want to defer your travel plans to a later date or wait for the virus to be completely contained before pushing through.
 Prevention is always better than cure.

 In fact, local tourist businesses are making a collective effort to lure tourists back in.
 A group of shop owners in the Arashiyama area has initiated an advertising campaign called “suitemasu Arashiyama,” which means “there are few people in Arashiyama” or “empty Arashiyama.”
 Arashiyama is particularly a touristy area, home to some major attractions in Kyoto such as Arashiyama Bamboo Grove, Iwatayama Monkey Park, Togetsukyo Bridge, and Kimono Forest.